Odyssey

 npm run generate

 Great!
-Now our generated types understand what kind of we're going to send, and what kind of data we expect to get back.
+Now our generated types understand what kind of query we're going to send, and what kind of data we expect to get back.

 📡 Executing with useQuery